aanyatash/systems-code-portfolio/README.md

 # Systems Code Portfolio
 This is a snapshot of code I wrote when working on bare metal (build libraries for a Raspberry Pi).
 Includes code for printf library, a keyboard driver, and a shell.
 This also includes a folder containing all components of a group project to make a Persistance Of Vision Globe.
-My code contributions to the project are detailed in the ReadME file in the folder.
+My code contributions to the project are detailed in the READme file in the folder.

 The code is from a Stanford class entitled CS 107E: Computer Systems From the Ground Up.
 The course description is as follows: